nasim-ahmmed19/sql-data-analytics-project/README.md

 2.  **Customer Behavior Analysis:** Segmenting customers based on their purchase history and frequency.
 3.  **Inventory Management:** Tracking stock levels and predicting reorder points.

-## ⚙️ How to Use
-1. Clone the repository: `git clone https://github.com/your-username/sql-data-analytics-project.git`
-2. Navigate to the project folder.
-3. Run the `.sql` files in your preferred SQL environment (PostgreSQL, MySQL, SQL Server, etc.).

 ---